Strong investor protections are critical to ensuring trust, stability and vibrancy in financial markets.

 The global financial crisis of 2008 exposed significant flaws in the U.S. market system and spurred a national debate about financial regulatory reform.
 As Congress grappled with financial reform bills, CII advocated vigorously for lawmakers to close gaps in oversight, provide regulators with adequate resources to police the markets and strengthen the corporate governance and accountability of U.S. public companies.

-The discussion about financial regulatory reform culminated in the Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank Act), which President Obama signed into law in July 2010.
+Congress ultimately passed the Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank Act), which President Obama signed into law in July 2010.
 The Dodd-Frank Act includes several provisions that CII has long advocated as corporate governance best practices.

 Learn more about the Dodd-Frank reforms and related CII advocacy.